 Germans focus on reducing errors.
 When providing feedback they concentrate on weaknesses, on what is not working.
 Germans address weaknesses directly, openly and in a neutral, matter-of-fact way.

-Sensitive feedback discussions in the German business context are often done in one-to-one talks.
-There are situations, however, when Germans openly criticize a team-member in the presence of colleagues.
-This is not necessarily seen as unfair to that individual.
+There are situations when Germans openly criticize another colleague in the presence of the team.
+This is not necessarily seen as unfair.
 In fact, open criticism within the team can be imperative in order to get issues up on the table.